glow13/GroupShift/README.md

 # GroupShift

 This mod adds a simple utility to the editor that makes it really easy to copy+paste large amounts of repetitive triggers!
-It works by SHIFTING the groups of all selected objects/triggers by either adding or subtracting a specified amount, making once repetitive tasks go by extremely quickly!
-This mod was developed for a personal project and its use cases are very niche, but I found it very useful so I hope someone else can benefit from its functionality!
+It works by adding or subtracting a specified amount to the desired property, essentially <cj>SHIFTING</c> the values in either the positive or negative direction.
+By selecting multiple triggers/objects, pressing copy+paste, then <cj>SHIFTING</c> the values over, you can duplicate the original triggers while keeping the same pattern!
+This mod was developed for a personal project and its use cases are very niche, but I found it extremely useful so I hope someone else can benefit from its functionality!

 ## Usage

-To change the selected objects' groups, press the SHIFT button in the Edit Group screen, or click the "Add Group ID" label above the input field.
-This mod also lets you SHIFT any property of the selected triggers, such as the target group of a Move trigger or the count of a Pickup trigger.
-Just click the label of the property you want to SHIFT to open the popup!
+To change the selected objects' groups, press the <cj>SHIFT</c> button in the Edit Group screen, or press the "Add Group ID" <cg>label</c> above the input field.
+This mod also lets you <cj>SHIFT</c> any property of the selected triggers, such as the target group of a Move trigger or the count of a Pickup trigger.
+Just click the <cg>label</c> next to the input of the property you want to <cj>SHIFT</c> to open the popup!

 ## Supported Triggers

+***

+This mod lets you <cj>SHIFT</c> any property of these triggers:

  * Color
  * Move